langchain-ai/langchain-nextjs-template/README.md

 First, you'll need to set up an `.env.local` file.
 Copy the `.env.local.example` to `.env.local`, and add your OpenAI API key.

-Next, install the required packages using your preferred package manager (e.g. `yarn install`).
+Next, install the required packages using your preferred package manager (e.g. `yarn`).

 Now you're ready to run the development server: